ImagingDataCommons/libdicom/doc/source/usage.rst

         handle error;
     }

-If this function succeeeds, ownership of the sequence object passes to the element, i.e., when the element is destroyed, the sequence will also be destroyed.
+If this function succeeds, ownership of the sequence object passes to the element, i.e., when the element is destroyed, the sequence will also be destroyed.